laijackylai/HK-Terrain/README.md

 ### Changes

 1. Added and updated parse-terrain.js to create terrain using delatin when selected
-2. Added tesselactor option in terrain-layer.js (defaults to martini)
+2. Added tesselator option in terrain-layer.js (defaults to martini)
-3. Added tesselactor option in terrain-loader.js (deck.gl)
+3. Added tesselator option in terrain-loader.js (deck.gl)